 - Check what data each vendor stores and who can export it.

-- Prefer vendors with audit logs and admin controls if you handle sensitive data.
+- Prefer tools with audit logs and admin controls when handling sensitive data.

-You do not need a 40-page incident response plan.
-You need a plan you can execute when stressed.
+You do not need a 40-page plan.
+You need a plan you can run under stress.
 Define:

 - Contacts: IT provider, cloud provider, bank, insurer, legal, key vendors.

-- Isolation steps: how to disconnect devices and disable accounts fast.
+- Isolation steps: how to disable accounts and disconnect devices quickly.

-- Recovery steps: what gets restored first, from where, and by whom.
+- Recovery order: what gets restored first and why.

-- Communication: internal updates, customer messaging if needed.
+- Communication: internal updates and customer messaging if needed.

 Critical